 I actually had a close friend of mine who had an online business as a side hustle and she made it seem so easy.
 She had garnered so much support from her business that, in a way, it almost seemed glamorous.
 My background is in marketing so in my head I thought, “If I could effectively promote a service or product for a company, surely I could do it for something I’m passionate about."
 So I thought to myself about all the things I’m passionate about, and fashion was at the top of the list.
 It was in that moment that I decided to open an online women’s boutique.

 Q: What obstacles have you faced being a black business owner, if any?

 One of the main obstacles that I’ve faced is just having the “stigma” of having a black-owned business.
-Unfortunately a lot of black businesses get a bad rap for being unprofessional, overpriced, and unorganized.
+Unfortunately, a lot of black-owned businesses get a bad reputation for being unprofessional, overpriced, and unorganized.
 I combat this by making sure that everything from branding, to operations, to customer service is top-tier so that no one can associate The Pink Room with these negative connotations.
-Every customer no matter race, ethnicity, or age is treated equally with respect and treated as the valued customer they are.
+Every customer no matter race, ethnicity, or age is treated equally, with respect and as a valued customer.